Paul Krause

 Paul James Krause (born February 19, 1942) is an American former professional football player who was a safety in the National Football League (NFL) for the Minnesota Vikings and the Washington Redskins.
-Gifted with a great frame, speed and range, Krause established himself as a defensive force against opposing wide receivers.
+Krause established himself as a proficient defensive force against opposing wide receivers.
 He led the league with 12 interceptions as a rookie before going on to set the NFL career interceptions record with 81 and was inducted into the Pro Football Hall of Fame in 1998.
 Krause was selected eight times to the Pro Bowl during his 16 seasons in the NFL and is considered to be among the greatest safeties in NFL history.

 Early life

 Krause attended and played high school football at Bendle High School in Burton, Michigan, and earned all-state honors in basketball, football, baseball and track.
 Known for once scoring 78 points in a basketball game, he was one of the few in his high school to ever receive an athletic scholarship.